YSN09/Python-Projects/README.md

 If the dice shows 6, you roll the dice again and climb up by the number of steps shown.
 You cannot go below step 0.
 Additionally, there is a 0.1% chance of falling down the stairs and reaching step 0.

+# Analysis of Literacy Rate in India
+As a part of my academic project, I looked into the impact of literacy on the overall growth of India over the decades since its Independence.
+I used Python to analyze the data and conduct regression to draw meaningful interpretations.
+My findings are attached as a report.